kapitchi/KapitchiIdentity/README.md

 A strategy is not required to resolve local identity id.
 Example might be Facebook Connect strategy which is used to authenticate Facebook users to the site only.
 Such strategy can set 'facebook' role for the user.
 This can be then used to help an application to decide (usign ZfcAcl module) if an user can see certain (social/facebook) blocks on the page.

-TODO - roles used, static/identity roles, registration - selfregistrator
+TODO - roles used, static/identity roles, registration - self_registrator